MorrisMA/M16C5x/README.md

 similarly supported.
 Thus, the core's user is able to map the TRIS and I/O port registers in a manner appropriate to the intended application.

-Read-modify-operations on the I/O ports do not generate read strobes.
+Read-modify-write operations on the I/O ports do not generate read strobes.
 Read strobes of the three I/O ports are generated only if the ports are being read using MOVF xxx,0 instructions.
 Similarly, the write enables for the three I/O ports are asserted whenever the ports are updated.
 This occurs during MOVWF